Mary Jane Watson: House of M

-The 2005 House of M crossover series version of Mary Jane is a world-famous actress, and she is one of the few humans that the mutant population likes.
-She has co-starred in movies with Spider-Man, who has led the mutant population to believe that he is a mutant, when in fact he is not.
-In her latest movie, she plays Spider-Man's real-life wife, Gwen Stacy.
-Mary Jane is also in a relationship with Tony Stark and also there were rumours circulating in the newspaper that they are married secretly.
+The 2005 House of M crossover series version of Mary Jane is depicted as an actress, and she is one of the few humans tolerated by mutants.
+She has co-starred in films with Spider-Man, who had the false belief that he was a mutant.

 Incredible Hercules

 In alternate universe where the Amazonia conquered the world and the females became the dominant gender, Mary Jane was a female version of Spider-Man wearing an identical costume to Spider-Girl and was part of the Avengers, which consisted of Spider-Woman (Mary Jane), Ms. Fantastic (Sue Storm), White Phoenix (Jean Grey) and Wolverine (Laura Kinney).

 Infinity Wars

 During the "Infinity Wars" storyline when the universe was folded in half, Mary Jane is fused with Marlene Alraune.
 She is the assistant of Peter Spector (Arachknight), who is the CEO of his company.
 Sometimes she aids him in some occasions, since she knows his secret identity.